clintoncwolfe/vagrant-cookbook-fetcher/README.md

 For vagrant 1.0.x, use vagrant-cookbook-fetcher 0.0.x .
 For vagrant 1.1.x, use vagrant-cookbook-fetcher 0.1.x .
 It may or may not work.
-For vagrant 1.2.x+, use vagrant-cookbook-fetcher 0.1.+ .
+For vagrant 1.2.x-1.6.x, use vagrant-cookbook-fetcher 0.1.+ .
+For vagrant 1.7.x+, use vagrant-cookbook-fetcher 0.3.+

 ## Behavior